vivatolu/Image_Classification_Flowers/README.md

 # Image_Classification_Flowers

-This is the code base for Flower's image classification Deep Learning project with Udacity
+This is my codebase for Flower's image classification Deep Learning project with Udacity

 In this project, I train an image classifier to recognize 102 different species of flowers.
 This can be embedded within an application